 Due to popular demand Marcus is ‘coming home’ to the Kings Theatre, Southsea this Christmas.

-Jack has recently completed a run of the pantomime ‘Peter Pan’ in Yeovil playing Dame Starkey but before that completed a UK and International Tour of ‘Guys and Dolls’ playing Nicely Nicely Johnson as well as playing the same role in the West End
+Jack has recently completed a run of the pantomime ‘Peter Pan’ in Yeovil playing Dame Starkey but before that completed the UK and International Tour of ‘Guys and Dolls’ playing Nicely Nicely Johnson as well as playing the same role in the West End

-Theatre credits include: Fatty Arbuckle in Mack and Mabel (Chichester Festival Theatre and UK Tour) Salieri’s Cook in Amadeus (Chichester Festival Theatre), Toad in The Wind in the Willows (Royal Theatre Northampton), Mr Bumble in Oliver!
+Theatre credits include: Fatty Arbuckle in Mack and Mabel (Chichester Festival Theatre and UK Tour) Salieri’s Cook in Amadeus (Chichester Festival Theatre), Toad in The Wind in the Willows (Royal Theatre Northampton), Mr. Bumble in Oliver!
 (National tour), Henry Allardyce in Betty Blue Eyes (Novello Theatre) West End, Herman in Sweet Charity (Theatre Royal Haymarket and Menier Chocolate Factory) West End, Uncle Henry in The Wizard of Oz (workshop), Henry Allardyce in A Private Function (West Yorkshire Playhouse workshop), Harvey Stern in The Stripper (Queen’s Theatre Hornchurch and UK tour), Eddie / Dr Scott in The Rocky Horror Show (European tour), Ray / Mike in Who Ate All the Pies?
-(Theatre Royal Plymouth workshop), Nicely-Nicely Johnson in Guys and Dolls (Piccadilly Theatre) West End, Zak in A Chorus Line, Baloo the Bear in Disney’s Jungle Book and The Gravedigger in Ken Hill's The Phantom of the Opera (UK Tour) Film credit: London Road
+(Theatre Royal Plymouth workshop), Nicely-Nicely Johnson in Guys and Dolls (Piccadilly Theatre) West End, Zak in A Chorus Line, Baloo the Bear in Disney’s Jungle Book and The Gravedigger in Ken Hill’s The Phantom of the Opera (UK Tour) Film credit: London Road

-Other cast announcements include 7 professional dwarf actors who are looking forward adding to the traditional ingredient that is Pantomime!
+Other cast announcements include 7 professional dwarf actors who are looking forward to adding to the traditional ingredient that is Pantomime!